itssamuelrowe/binarystars/content/conditional-statements-how-your-programs-make-choices/nested-if-statements.md

 if you don't have to.
 Again, all the *else clauses* are optional.

-Be careful when you use nested *if statements*, as it is easy to end up with statements that don’t work the way you expect them to.
+Be careful when you use nested *if statements*, as it is easy to end up with statements that don't work the way you expect them to.
 The key is knowing how Java pairs *else clauses* with *if clauses*.
 Each else clauses is matched with the nearest *if clause* that has not already been paired with an *else clause*.